-Students are able to access staged environments in the same fashion, which incorporates primary, social and community settings, which has been designed in consultation with valued employer and practice learning partners.
-All the simulation settings, including the ward with a intensive care bay, are equipped with SimCapture which enables detailed debriefing, assessment and review of both simple and complex scenarios.
+Apprentices are able to access staged environments, in the same fashion, which incorporates primary, social and community settings, which has been designed in consultation with valued employer and practice learning partners.
+All the simulation settings, including the ward with an intensive care bay, are equipped with SimCapture which enables detailed debriefing, assessment and review of both simple and complex scenarios.

-Students are taught alongside apprentices in order to further enhance the potential to cross-pollinate ideas and harness the role of the Assistant Practitioners as 'knowledge brokers' in increasingly integrated health and social care systems.
-These opportunities embrace collaboration and learning in practice, for student learning and deeper partnerships across health and social care settings to enable students to gain a deeper insight into the context and complexity of people who use services and their families' lives.
+Apprentices and students are taught alongside each other in order to further enhance the potential to cross-pollinate ideas and harness the role of the Assistant Practitioners as 'knowledge brokers' in increasingly integrated health and social care systems.
+These opportunities embrace collaboration and learning in practice, enhancing partnerships across health and social care settings which enables learners to gain a deeper insight into the context and complexity of people who use services and their families' lives.